-Not only is digital marketing one of the most trending and future-proof career paths in the market today but also the salary is desirable and growing.
+Not only is this one of the most trending and future-proof career paths in the market today but also the salary of digital marketing professionals is desirable and growing.
 The average annual salary of a digital marketing manager is $66,326 in the USA, and £32,820 in the UK.

 Scope for out-of-the-box thinking

 Brands are able to reach a larger audience than via traditional means.
 They need people to put audiences in buckets by understanding their needs, interests, and buying habits.
 This challenging and exciting role involves a lot of strategies, creativity, and out-of-the-box thinking.

 Digital marketing is highly cost-effective and produces results much faster.
 As a digital marketer, someone who is good with numbers and problem-solving can thrive in this industry.

 Measurement and insights

 Brands can easily pivot in the middle of a campaign and measure success more consistently when a good marketer is managing the projects.
 With more brands adopting digital marketing, more exciting job opportunities are coming up too!

 With the right efforts, digital marketers can focus only on prospective customers and convert them into leads.
 In some instances, salaries can be commission-based and in such cases, a good strategy will help bring in the bucks for digital marketers!